Privacy in Azure

 If you leave the Azure service or your subscription expires, Microsoft follows strict standards for removing data from its systems.

 You choose where your data is located

 When you use Azure, you choose where your data is located.
-Through our large and ever-expanding network of datacentres around the globe, Microsoft offers data residency Azure allows you to choose from more than 60 regions linked by one of the largest interconnected networks on the planet, including more than 150 datacentres and growing.
+Through our large and ever-expanding network of datacenters around the globe, Microsoft offers data residency Azure allows you to choose from more than 60 regions linked by one of the largest interconnected networks on the planet, including more than 150 datacenters and growing.

 However, no matter where your data is stored, Microsoft does not control or limit the locations from which you or your end users may access, copy, or move customer data.
 Most Azure services enable you to specify the region where your customer data will be stored and processed.

 Azure secures your data at rest and in transit

 With state-of-the-art encryption, Azure protects your data both at rest and in transit.
 Azure secures your data using various encryption methods, protocols, and algorithms, including double encryption.